aws-samples/amazon-eks-cicd-codebuild/README.md

 Q: Can I build this with my existing Amazon EKS cluster?

 A: Yes.
 You can import the existing Amazon EKS cluster with **eks.Cluster.fromClusterAttributes()**

+Q: The *cdk destroy* fails due to dependencies that cannot be deleted

+A: The flask app dependencies must be deleted with kubectl before the *cdk destroy*

 ## License